canonical/mongo-single-kernel-library/docs/explanation/users.md

 (users)=
-# Users
+# Internal users

-Charmed MongoDB has the following internal users:
+Charmed MongoDB includes the following internal users, which are automatically created and managed by the charm:

 | user                | function                                              |
 |---------------------|-------------------------------------------------------|